|

 about 90cm wide at the centre Most of the jobs will just be done

+by eye.
 This is not a canoe made from 100% wild materials like a

 birch bark canoe, but a mix of traditional wood working skills,